 R – Relevant: Is your goal relevant towards your purpose in life?

-- Does your dream represent an objective toward which you are willing and able to work to achieve?
+• Does your dream represent an object of which you are willing and able to work to achieve?
 No matter what obstacles come up?

 T – Time-Sensitive: What is the deadline for completing your goal?

 • Your dream goal should be anchored within a time frame to create a sense of urgency.
 Put a completion date on your goals.